iptch/go-techbier-2024/theory-slides.md

 **Now you are up!**

 Open our git repository and check out the branch `tasks/2`.

-Look around the project and check out the file `tbd`.
+Look around the project and check out the file `ui/item.go`.

 You will find instructions in the code.

 ---